StereoKit/StereoKit-Docs/docs/preview/Pages/StereoKit/RenderClear/All.md

 ---
 layout: default
 title: RenderClear.All
 description: Clear both color and depth data.
+A zero value also means this - it's the default, so zero-initialized settings clear everything.
 ---
 # [RenderClear]({{site.url}}/preview/Pages/StereoKit/RenderClear.html).All